Edit Blog Post

 Because let’s face it, at the end of the show when the barrier slides back they’re unlikely to be equally attractive.

-The choice, as they used to say way back on Blind Date, is yours.
+The choice, as they used to say way back when on Blind Date, is yours.

 ; mem: 1.8mb